dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 Select product that match my criteria and create the order.
 ```

-Agent is processing the user request using LLM and MCP Tools.
+The agent processes the user's request using an LLM and MCP Tools.
 The result is a created order reported by the agent:

 ```text
 Your order has been created successfully!
 Here are the details: